subhamay-bhattacharyya-gha/cfn-validate-action/README.md

 - Remove any parameter objects with empty or null parameter names
 - Check for whitespace-only parameter names

-**Error**: `Parameters input takes precedence over parameters-file`

-**Solutions**:
-- This is an informational message, not an error
-- If you want to use the parameter file, remove the `parameters` input
-- If you want to use direct parameters, you can remove the `parameters-file` input

 #### Nested Templates Issues
 **Error**: Individual nested template validation failures